 In the final analysis, where are we going and how will this pandemic end?

-Much like Dr. Hauser suggests writing your own ending to overcome fear, Kelly Corrigan uses creative visualization to write a positive ending to the Covid-19 pandemic.
+Much like Dr. Hauser suggests writing your own ending to overcome fear and relieve anxiety, Kelly Corrigan uses creative visualization to write a positive ending to the Covid-19 pandemic.
 Corrigan tells Judy Woodruff of PBS Newshour, “Sometimes when I feel outmatched by the thing in front of me, I do a little mental exercise.
 I tell myself the story of what happened as if it’s over and I nailed it” (Corrigan).

 In essence, whatever label is placed upon the practice, be it mindfulness, mantras, intention, reframing, or creative visualization, the ultimate purpose is the same.
 Everyone wants to find peace within themselves, with the world, and for the world.